Bruce Gordon – 7 years living with a polar bear

 Location: North Atlantic ocean, Greenland

-Bruce Gordon was a regular guy, just a sailor from Aberdeen who was trying to make a living working on board any ship that could pay him.
-One day in 1757 he got the opportunity to become part of the crew on a ship called the Anne Forbes which was a whaling ship planning a trip to the waters between Iceland and Greenland.
+Bruce Gordon was a regular guy, just a sailor from Aberdeen trying to make a living working on board any ship that could pay him.
+One day in 1757 he got the opportunity to become part of the crew on a ship called the Anne Forbes, a whaling ship planning a trip to the waters between Iceland and Greenland.

-The captain of the ship was a well known drunk and perhaps this is the reason he crashed the ship in between two giant icebergs, creating a huge hole which tossed the vessel upside down.
+The ship’s captain was a well-known drunk, which may be why he crashed the ship in between two giant icebergs, creating a huge hole that tossed the vessel upside down.
 Gordon was on deck when this happened and was thrown off the side of the ship, landing on an ice sheet below.

-The ice bergs dragged the ship out of Gordon’s view and with night quickly closing in he lost sight of the vessel.
-The next day he began walking in the direction it was taken and soon caught sight of it sitting upside down in the water with a number of polar bears feeding nearby on some of his crew mates.
+The icebergs dragged the ship out of Gordon’s view and with night quickly closing in he lost sight of the vessel.
+The next day he began walking in the direction it was taken and soon caught sight of it sitting upside down in the water with several polar bears feeding nearby on some of his crew mates.

-Gordon and his polar bear friend, Nancy managed to survive in the upside down wreck for just over 6 years, and during this time he taught Nancy to fish for him and fend off other polar bears.
-Eventually the giant sheet of ice they were trapped in drifted towards Greenland and the wreck was spotted by a group of natives.
+Gordon and his polar bear friend, Nancy managed to survive in the upside-down wreck for just over 6 years, and during this time he taught Nancy to fish for him and fend off other polar bears.
+Eventually, the giant sheet of ice they were trapped in drifted toward Greenland, and the wreck was spotted by a group of natives.

 A very excited Gordon came running out of the wreck upon seeing the natives, followed closely by his fully grown polar bear friend.
 They lived with the natives for several months but Nancy eventually got bored and returned to the wild.
 Gordon got bored too and decided to try and make it back to Scotland, but since he was in 18th century Greenland he didn’t exactly have the option of calling for help.